nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 ![K8s Job Edit](../../media/development/core/kubernetes/k8s_job_edit.png)

-Click on the update button when we are finished.
+Click on the update button when you are finished.

 ### Run the Job

-After clicking on the update button after the previous step, we should be redirected to the table of jobs.
+After clicking on the update button after the previous step, you should be redirected to the table of jobs.
 Click on the link that says "Export Object List".
-This should take us to the Job Run Form.
+This should take you to the Job Run Form.

 ![K8s Run Job](../../media/development/core/kubernetes/k8s_run_job.png)

-Select an option for the Content Type field dropdown and notice that the Job queue is already filled out with the kubernetes job queue that we assigned to this job from previous steps.
-So we do not need to make any changes there.
+Select an option for the Content Type field dropdown and notice that the Job queue is already filled out with the kubernetes job queue that you assigned to this job from previous steps.
+So you do not need to make any changes there.

 ![K8s Run Job Form](../../media/development/core/kubernetes/k8s_job_run_form.png)

-Click on the "Run Job Now" button and we should be directed to the job result page.
+Click on the "Run Job Now" button and you should be directed to the job result page.

 ![K8s Job Result Pending](../../media/development/core/kubernetes/k8s_job_result_pending.png)

 ### Inspect the Job Result

 You can inspect the job result and the job logs in this page.
 Notice the two job log entries that reads something like "Creating job pod (pod-name) in namespace default" and "Reading job pod (pod-name) in namespace default".
-Those entries indicate that a Kubernetes Job pod was executing the job for us.
+Those entries indicate that a Kubernetes Job pod was executing the job for you.

 ![K8s Job Result Completed](../../media/development/core/kubernetes/k8s_job_result_completed.png)

 ### Running a Scheduled Job

-We can run scheduled jobs as well.
-In order to run scheduled jobs, we do need celery beat which should already be running from previous steps.
-To confirm that the celery beat is running, we need to retrieve the celery beat pod name by running the command `kubectl get pods`.
+You can run scheduled jobs as well.
+In order to run scheduled jobs, you do need celery beat which should already be running from previous steps.
+To confirm that the celery beat is running, you need to retrieve the celery beat pod name by running the command `kubectl get pods`.
 You should see the following output or something similar, copy the pod name with prefix `celery-beat-*`.

 ```bash
 NAME                           READY   STATUS    RESTARTS   AGE